youcan-shop/cereal/readme.md

 The `serializes` method returns an array of the properties that you want to serialize.
 Then the package will automatically serialize and deserialize the data based on the type hinted properties.

+> **Note**
-> Note: The package will only serialize public properties that are type hinted.
+> - The package will only serialize public properties that are type hinted.
+> - The package will serialize properties in the order they are defined in the `serialize` method.

 ### Serialization Handlers